BERT DEV

 You need:

-- Your Zitadel username and the one-time password a mentor gave you.
-If you don't have one, ask a mentor — accounts are created by hand, there is no sign-up button.
+• Your Zitadel username and one-time password.
+Zitadel is the team's login server — one account gets you into Coder, Forgejo, and everything else.
+If you don't have a username and password yet, ask a mentor; accounts are created by hand, so there is no sign-up button.

 Tip for iPad users: A Bluetooth keyboard makes everything below dramatically easier — typing code on the on-screen keyboard works, but it's slow and the editor scrolls awkwardly.
 The team has a few loaner keyboards if you don't have one.